chrisbroski/utipem/README.md

     Short Sword
     Weapon (slashing) I
-    On >= 2d6, deal target damage to a random anatomy
+    On >= 2d6, deal target damage to a random anatomy.
+    Target gets an opportunity for a defensive maneuver.

     U: 9
     T: 8